World Autism Awareness Day: Recognising the Potential of Autistic Children

-April 2 is recognised as World Autism Awareness Day to create awareness about the condition.
+Every year, April 2 is recognised as the World Autism Awareness Day.
 Understanding the importance of early diagnosis will lead to timely intervention and support for autistic children.
 Arundhati Swamy, a Family and School Counsellor, and former President of Chennai Counselor's Foundation, answers questions related to autism and suggests tips for parents of autistic children to deal with the challenges of raising them.

 What is autism?

 Autism is an early complex neuro-developmental disorder that affects different people in different ways.
 It impairs how people relate to each other (social interaction), language development and communication skills.
 Hence, they have difficulty in understanding what other people think and feel, and therefore, struggle to express themselves through facial expressions, gestures and touch.

 Some are very sensitive to sensory stimulation such as touch, sounds, smells or sights that appear normal to others.
 Autism is four times more common in boys than in girls.

 Is a child born with autism or is it an acquired condition?

 Children are not born with autism, although some can show symptoms at birth.
 It usually appears within the first three years of life.
 Some children seem to be initially developing normally and show symptoms between 18 and 36 months.

 There is no known 'cure' for autism.
 Since the time it was first identified in the 1940s, there is a lot of understanding about the condition.
 Ongoing research will ultimately lead to evidence-based interventions.